This article was originally published in December 2020 and has since been updated.

 In 2019, the company raised funds to support the use of its rare disease diagnostics platform by the newly formed National Health Service (NHS) Genomic Medicine Service.

 Artios Pharma is developing drugs that inhibit an enzyme called DNA polymerase theta, which plays a role in multiple DNA repair processes.
 The levels of this enzyme are typically higher in several types of tumors, including breast, ovarian and lung cancers, than in healthy tissue.

-Cyted is applying artificial intelligence to the development of diagnostics.
-The company is collaborating with Medtronic to develop an early detection esophageal cancer test.
-Medtronic’s technology is based on a device that can be swallowed like a pill, invented by one of Cyted founders before starting the company.
+Cyted is applying AI to the development of diagnostics.
+The company collaborated with Medtronic to develop an early detection esophageal cancer test called Cytosponge.
+The device can be swallowed like a pill to identify patients at high risk of developing esophageal cancer.